German Hunting Terrier

 Origin and historical development

-The German Hunting Terrier, or Deutscher Jagdterrier, was developed in the early 20th century by a group of dedicated hunters and cynologists who sought a versatile, high-performance hunting dog.
-Following the First World War, these enthusiasts broke away from the Fox Terrier clubs to create a breed that prioritized utility over aesthetic trends.
+The German Hunting Terrier, or Deutscher Jagdterrier, was developed in the early 20th century by a group of dedicated hunters and cynologists who sought a versatile, high-performance working dog.
+Following the First World War, these breeders broke away from the Fox Terrier clubs to create a breed focused exclusively on hunting utility.
 By crossing the Fox Terrier with the Old English Terrier and the Welsh Terrier, they established a robust, dark-coated dog capable of working both above and below ground.
-These breeders followed strict champion rules to ensure that only dogs with proven hunting aptitude were used for breeding, effectively separating the breed from the show-ring focus of its ancestors.
+The breed's development was strictly governed by performance criteria rather than aesthetic trends, a philosophy still upheld by national organizations today.
+These dogs are characterized by their immense courage, tenacity, and a high prey drive that makes them exceptional for flushing game, tracking, and working in dens.
+Throughout their history, the focus has remained on maintaining the integrity of their working bloodlines, ensuring that the breed does not lose its innate hunting instincts.
+When preparing these dogs for training centers, handlers must recognize that the Jagdterrier is not a pet for the casual owner; it requires a task-oriented environment to thrive.

 FCI Standard & Characteristics